-In Dragon1, you have access to a modern set of symbols for creating a data lake architecture diagram, but also a data warehouse or any artificial intelligence solution diagram.
+In Dragon1, you can access a modern set of symbols for creating a data lake architecture diagram of a data warehouse or any artificial intelligence solution diagram.

-You can make use of Amazon (AWS) symbols and create, for instance, a solution architecture for your Data Lake AWS, like the one below.
+You can use Amazon (AWS) symbols and create, for instance, a solution architecture for your Data Lake AWS, like the one below.

 Below you see one of the many storage scenarios possible on Azure, the Microsoft Cloud Service.